commandus/lorawan-network-server/README.md

 - -g gateway identifier
 - -e end-device identifier

+Options -g, -e can contain "*" sign to include all or other regular expression.
+Regular expressions grammar is similar to that defined in the PERL language but extended with elements found in the POSIX regular expression grammar.

 Configuration file ~/.mac-gw same as server config ~/.lorawan-network-server.

 You can use symlink ~/.mac-gw to the ~/.lorawan-network-server.